comby-tools/comby.dev/website/docs/configuration.md

 - `rule=...` (optional) valid [rule](advanced-usage#rules)

 Like the example above, the templates should be quoted.
-Use triple quotes for multi-line templates.
+Use triple quotes for multiline templates.
 Use a single `'` or `'''` to avoid escaping double quotes, as done for `rule=...` above.

 Over time, the configuration file will allow more options and flags.
 If you have a special request,